18 min read

 Workable Pricing

 Workable has three pricing tiers based on company size.
-The Standard plan starts at $299 per month ($3,588 annually) for companies with 1-20 employees.
-The Premier plan costs $599 per month ($7,188 annually) with the same employee count.
-Both plans offer unlimited active jobs, but the Premier plan adds premium tools like texting, video interviews, and assessments at no extra cost.
+The Standard plan starts at $360 per month ($4,320 annually) for companies with 1-20 employees.

 Workable Best For

-Workable shines especially when you have mid-sized companies needing a full-featured ATS.
-The platform suits organizations with high-volume hiring needs, thanks to its AI-powered sourcing and interview management tools.
-Companies focused on building a strong employer brand will love the customizable careers pages.
-The platform's interview scheduling tools and scorecards are a great way to get fair evaluations, making it perfect for companies that need structured interviewing processes.
+Workable shines especially for mid-sized companies needing a full-featured ATS.
+The platform suits organizations with high-volume hiring needs, thanks to its AI-powered sourcing and recruitment automation tools.

 Manatal stands out as an AI-powered recruitment software with an accessible interface.
 HR teams and recruitment agencies use it to find quality candidates faster.
 The software needs minimal training but delivers excellent results.